larsonan/Zwyx/README.md

 `print_sum.{a:1 b:1 ; b:2 ; b:3 ; b:4 ;}`

 This will print the numbers 2, 3, 4 and 5.
 The argument a only needs to be set to 1 once, and then that value will be used in every call to the method.
 This is because the method always uses the same struct.
 The argument b is the only one that needs to be changed.

+Also, as you might have guessed, the main method is also defined with a ; because it is the default method of the main file.

 ## Pointers